Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Brenier formulation of OT

-where $\phi \oplus \psi$ is defined as $(\phi \oplus \psi)(x,y) = \phi(x) + \psi(y)$ and $\iota$ is the convex indicator function.
 When $c$ is the Euclidean squared distance, we simply denote it by $\OT$.
 In this case, if one of the two measures has density w.r.t. the Lebesgue measure, Brenier's theorem \citep{Brenier1991} shows that a unique optimal map sending $\mu$ to $\nu$ exists and is given by the gradient of a convex function.
-If one further assumes regularity of the underlying densities and convexity of the support of the distributions, the optimal map is even smoother than simply being continuous, as detailed next. \begin{theorem}[\citet{caffarelli2000monotonicity}] Assume that $\mu$ and $\nu$ have $C^1$ densities bounded from below and above.
-If $X, Y$ are compact and convex sets in $\mathbb{R}^d$, then, defining the \textit{Brenier} potentials $(f , g) = (\frac{\| .\|^2}{2} - \phi, \frac{\| .\|^2}{2} - \psi)$, $f$ and $g$ are $C^2$ convex functions such that
+If one further assumes regularity of the underlying densities and convexity of the support of the distributions, the optimal map gains in regularity. \begin{theorem}[\citet{caffarelli2000monotonicity} Theorem 2b.]
+Assume that $\mu$ and $\nu$ have $C^1$ densities bounded from below and above.
+If $\mu$, $\nu$ have compact and convex support, then, defining the \textit{Brenier} potentials $(f , g) = (q - \phi, q - \psi)$, $f$ and $g$ are $C^2$ convex functions such that $ \nabla f_{\#}(\mu) = \nu \,$ and $ \nabla g_{\#}(\nu) = \mu\,, $ where $T_{\#}(\eta)$ is the \textit{pushforward} of the distribution $\eta$ by the map $T$ defined as $T_{\#}(\eta)(A) = \eta(T^{-1}(A))$ for all Borel $A$. \end{theorem} Hence under the assumptions of Theorem \ref{thCafa}, the optimal Brenier potentials are both smooth.
+In particular, since they are mutual Legendre transform of one and other, they are both also strongly convex.